opensearch-project/project-website/_posts/2026-03-15-advancing-opensearch-with-grpc-protobuf.md

 2. **Client library support**: Developing official gRPC clients for Java, Python, JavaScript, and Go to simplify adoption

-3. **Security and observability**: Integrating gRPC with OpenSearch's security plugin for authentication and authorization, and enhancing logging/tracing for gRPC requests
+3. **Security and observability**: Integrating gRPC with OpenSearch's Security plugin for authentication and authorization, and enhancing logging/tracing for gRPC requests

 4. **Performance optimizations**: Exploring advanced techniques like streaming search results, server-side batching, and custom compression algorithms